buschtoens/ember-link/README.md

 [![devDependencies Status](https://david-dm.org/buschtoens/ember-link/dev-status.svg)](https://david-dm.org/buschtoens/ember-link?type=dev)

-Introduces a new `Link` primitive to pass around self-contained references to routes.
-Also adds an accompanying template helper and component.
+Introduces a new `Link` primitive to pass around self-contained references to routes, like URLs, but with state (`isActive`, ...) and methods (`transitionTo`, ...).
+Also brings along an accompanying template helper and component for easy usage in templates.

 > `ember-link` does to routing what `ember-concurrency` did to asynchrony!